28 December 2022

 • macOS: Added --macos-app-mode option for application bundles that should run in the background (background) or are only a UI element (ui-element).

-• Plugins: In the Nuitka package configuration files, the when allows now to check if a plugin is active.
+• Plugins: In the Nuitka Package Configuration files, the when allows now to check if a plugin is active.
 This allowed us to limit console warnings to only packages whose plugin was activated.

 • Plugins: Can now mark a plugin as a GUI toolkit responsible with the consequence that other toolkit detector plugins are all disabled, so when using tk-inter no longer will you be asked about PySide6 plugin, as that is not what you are using apparently.